Juan María Bordaberry: Family

+The nine children bore 19 grandchildren through the Bordaberry-Herrán couple.

 Arrest

 On 17 November 2006, following an order by judge Roberto Timbal, Bordaberry was placed under arrest along with his former foreign minister Juan Carlos Blanco Estradé.
 He was arrested in connection with the 1976 assassination of two legislators, Senator Zelmar Michelini of the Christian Democratic Party and House leader Héctor Gutiérrez of the National Party.
 The assassinations took place in Buenos Aires but the prosecution argued they had been part of Operation Condor, in which the military regimes of Uruguay and Argentina coordinated actions against dissidents.
 Timbal ruled that since the killings took place outside Uruguay, they were not covered by an amnesty enacted after the return of civilian rule in 1985.

 On 23 January 2007, he was hospitalized in Montevideo with serious respiratory problems.
 Because of his health problems the judge Paublo Eguern ordered that Bordaberry be transferred to house arrest.
 From 27 January he served his prison term in the house of one of his sons in Montevideo.
 On 1 June 2007, an Appellate Court confirmed the continuation of the case of the murders of Michelini and Gutiérrez Ruiz.
 On 10 September 2007, another Appellate Court opened a new case to be tried by Judge Gatti for 10 homicides, for violations of the constitution.

 On 7 February 2008, the BPS, Social Security Administration, suspended Bordaberry's retirement payments as ex-president of the country.